Guide to Electrical Plugs &

 What plug types are used in Rwanda?

-Rwanda uses plug types C, E, and G. Type C (Europlug) is listed due to its compatibility with Type E sockets, and there are no dedicated Type C sockets installed.
-Type E (French) is the historical standard from Belgian colonial infrastructure.
-Type G (British) is the official East African Community standard, now required in all new construction.
+Rwanda uses plug types C, E, and G. Type C (Europlug) fits directly into Type E sockets and is used for low-power devices like chargers and laptops.
+Dedicated Type C sockets are very rare.
+Type E (French/Belgian) was the former standard and remains the most common grounded socket in older buildings.
+Type G (British) is Rwanda's official standard, adopted as part of East African Community harmonisation, and now required in all new construction.

 What voltage and frequency does Rwanda use?